jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ## About

-<p class="lead">I’m an AI governance researcher and policy advisor.
-I help governments and AI companies to manage emerging risks from AI.</p>
+<p class="lead">AI governance researcher and policy advisor.
+Helping governments and AI companies to manage emerging risks from AI.</p>

 I'm a Senior Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/), a nonprofit organization based in Oxford.